 When the final adjustments are complete, the current draw of the motor should be checked and compared to the full load current rating of the motor.
 The amperage must not exceed the service factor stamped on the motor nameplate.
-The total airflow must not be less than that required for operation of the electric heaters or the furnace.
+The total airflow must not be less than that required for operation of the furnace.
 If an economizer is installed, check the unit operating balance with the economizer at full outside air and at minimum outside air.
+Upon completion of the air flow balancing, we recommend replacing the variable pitched motor sheave with a properly-sized fixed sheave.
+A matching fixed sheave will provide longer belt and bearing life and vibration free operation.
+Initially, it is best to have a variable pitched motor sheave for the purpose of airflow balancing, but once the balance has been achieved, fixed sheaves maintain alignment and minimize vibration more effectively.